MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

     | HTML\* | Internet Explorer 11 and Edge |

     \*If you are using Dynamics GP Web Client only for your customers and vendors must be using HTML to view their documents.

+For all email documentation on workflow, Modern Authentication and Exchange reiew the [Email Troubleshooting Guide](https://learn.microsoft.com/en-us/dynamics-gp/installation/email-troubleshooting-guide).

 ## SQL Server Reporting Services requirements